-- Emerald Value and Tanzanite One members must nominate an FP to coordinate their care. - If you are on one of these options, you can nominate up to two different FPs for each of your dependants, should you need to. - Failure to nominate an FP will result in any application to join one of these options to be placed on hold, in accordance with the Scheme Rules. - Once your nominated network FP is selected, you will receive communication confirming this.
+- Emerald Value and Tanzanite One members must nominate a FP to coordinate their care. - If you are on one of these options, you can nominate up to two different FPs for each of your dependants, should you need to. - Failure to nominate a FP will result in any application to join these options being placed on hold, in accordance with the Scheme Rules. - Once your nominated network FP is selected, you will receive communication confirming this.
 GEMS encourages you to present this confirmation to your FP at the time of the consultation.

-It is compulsory for members on Tanzanite One and Emerald value options to nominate a FP to coordinate their care.
+It is compulsory for members on the Tanzanite One and Emerald Value Option to nominate a FP to coordinate their care.